Welcome to Australia’s Largest Camel Farm

 We have a permanent racetrack located here at the farm.
 SAVE the DATE for the Uluru Camel Cup held each year on the last weekend in May.
 Put this on your “Bucket List”

 Learn more about this quirky and fun weekend here.

 BBQ and Picnic Area

 You can use our fully equipped BBQ and picnic area complete with relaxing views of our farm and desert landscape.
 Picnic seating for 100.

 1998 – 2011

 Uluru Camel Tours was founded in 1998 by NT tourism pioneers, Nick and Michelle Smail.
 After operating at the rock successfully for seven years, they then sold the company to Wana Ungkunytja , an Aboriginal-owned corporation, in July 2005.
 Wana Ungkunytja operated the farm for six years, however being corporation-owned and managed from Alice Springs some 460km to the north things did not work in the farm’s favour and it became difficult to sustain the business due to a lack of camel expertise.

-The business has grown from a small operation in 2011, conducting three tours per day, to the largest camel farm in Australia operating five tours per day.
-It is now home to 60 working camels from the wilds of Australia, the majority caught and trained by Chris and Mark.
+The business has grown from a small operation in 2011, conducting three tours per day, to the largest working camel farm in Australia operating five tours per day.
+It is now home to 60 working camels from the wilds of Australia, the majority caught and trained by Chris.